 Performance Indicators.

-Licensees submit quarterly PI data, in accordance with NEI 99-02, “Regulatory Assessment Performance Indicator Guideline”
+Licensees submit quarterly PI data, in accordance with NEI 99-02, “Regulatory Assessment Performance Indicator Guideline.”

 PI data, indicator values, and associated graphs are posted to the NRC’s internal ROP webpage in accordance with the tables above.
 The regions then review the PIs and determine the Action Matrix designations, as well as identify any errors prior to public release.